2023 Reunion Schedule

 8–9:15am

-50th Reunion Class Breakfast with President Spencer
+50th Reunion Class Breakfast with President Jenkins

-Sponsored by the Phillips Society, which honors alumni, parents, and friends who have provided legacy gifts to Bates through an estate plan or other financial arrangement.
+Sponsored by the Phillips Society which honors alumni, parents, and friends who have provided legacy gifts to Bates through an estate plan or other financial arrangement.

 Clifton Daggett Athletic Building (Gray Cage)